Retard Girl: Composition

-Musically, the song was performed in Drop D tuning and follows a simple structure; opening with a bass line, progressing to distorted guitars and featuring aggressive vocals.
-The composition highlights the band's initial no wave and punk rock-influenced sound, inspired by the likes of Sonic Youth.
+Musically, the song was performed in drop D tuning and follows a simple structure; opening with a bass line, progressing to distorted guitars and featuring aggressive vocals.
+The composition highlights the band's initial no wave and punk rock-influenced sound.

 The lyrics in the song tell a story of a girl being ridiculed on the school playground.
 The line "As shines the moon among the lesser fires" (Latin: velut inter ignis luna minors) in the second verse of the song is a direct reference to Roman poet Horace, extracted from Odes, a book of Latin lyric poems composed in 23 BC.
 (Note: "As shines the moon among the lesser fires" is an English translation of a lyric (Latin: velut inter ignis luna minors) from Horace's Book I of Odes, written c.
 23 BC.)

 Love revealed the meaning of "Retard Girl" in a 1990 interview with Flipside, a Los Angeles fanzine: "'Retard Girl', that's our single.
 It's about getting picked on in school, anyone who's ever been picked on in a big way, or a small way.
 I just got this vibe one day about how when I was in school I was really shy and sort of picked on and I swore that I would never pick on people who were picked on."
-In a 2010 interview on VH1, Love also mentioned that she had written "Retard Girl" after an incident in which she was almost raped while working at Jumbo's Clown Room in Los Angeles.

 All releases of the single list the songwriting credits collectively as Hole, however BMI's website shows "Retard Girl" as written by Love alone.